We’re proud to announce that our 2019-2020 Associate Composers are Lola de la Mata, Blasio Kavuma, Yfat Soul Zisso and Daniel Potter.

 Soul has had her work performed by the BBC National Orchestra of Wales, Birmingham Contemporary Music Group and the Fidelio Trio.
 Her interests range from the use of different microtonal sound worlds and textures to children’s books and the exploration of various extended techniques.
 She is currently studying for a PhD that focuses on creating a quarter-tone compositional language suitable for western singers to learn.

-South East London composer, performer, producer and DJ Dan Potter is particularly fascinated with connecting his classical music experience with his deep connection to London’s diverse music scene.
+South East London composer, performer, producer and DJ Dan Samsa is particularly fascinated with connecting his classical music experience with his deep connection to London’s diverse music scene.
 As a DJ, he’s performed at leading UK nightclubs and has supported international acts, including DJ Yoda and The Scratch Perverts.
 He is currently curating the London360 festival where he’ll be debuting his second album, featuring a 360 sound system, brass ensembles, vocalists, drums, piano and drum machine.